89CANDY89/GO_ORDER_LIST/README.md

 # About
 This is a beginner's GOlang project.
-I have written a program using which you can order food in a restaurant.
+Order food in a restaurant.

 # Objective
 * Learn Go lang and build project as a beginner.